 So I have been musing over that dress.
-What possessed me to buy it and why I feel I must confess my little girl desire to dress up?
+What possessed me to buy it and why I feel I must confess my little girl desire to dress up.
 I never went to a prom or attended a swanky New Year’s Eve party.
-I never got to buy the “princess” dress, you know that dress.
-The one that makes you feel beautiful and sexy.
+I never got to buy the “princess” dress, the one that makes you feel beautiful and sexy.

 Yet, there is something in me that makes me feel just a tad cheated.
 I can afford the dress now, but my youth slipped away as did many of my dreams.
 I miss the possibility of youth, when your whole life still stretches before you and you still think something magical might happen.

-Then I seen this photograph of this beautiful, wrinkled old woman and she filled me with hope.
+Then I seen this photograph of this beautiful, wrinkled old Indian woman and she filled me with hope.
 It isn’t over yet, I tell myself.
 Tell me your stories, I want to tell her.
 I want to be encouraged and told it doesn’t matter that I didn’t get to wear that dress.
-That my life had meaning and still holds possibilities.
-When did I get so cynical and sad, I wonder.
+I want her to tell me that, although my youth was wasted, my life had meaning and still holds possibilities.
+When did I get so cynical and sad I wonder.